Chiodo53/astronomers/DBpaedia_importer_analyser_nationalites.md

-* Create a new table in the database using DBeaver
+* Create a new table in the database using DBeaver using the CSV with the DBpedia data
 * Update the 'Astronomers' GitHub repository in your noto.epfl space using GIT in JuypterLab